Definition 1: Definition and Argument

 serial reasoning or subordinate argumentation?

-linked reasoning or coordinate argumentation?
+linked reasoning or coordinated argumentation?

 convergent reasoning or multiple argumentation?